isomerpages/mlaw-corp/news/speeches/_posts/2021-09-09-Speech-by-Edwin-Tong-at-SCMA-webinar.md

 ---
-title: Speech by Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong SC at SCMA Webinar Hybrid Dispute Resolution Mechanisms as the Wave of the Future Perspectives from Singapore as a Maritime Hub
+title: 'Speech by Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong SC at SCMA Webinar Hybrid Dispute Resolution Mechanisms as the Wave of the Future Perspectives from Singapore as a Maritime Hub'
 date: 2021-09-09
 permalink: /news/speeches/2021-09-09-Speech-by-Edwin-Tong-at-SCMA-webinar.md
 ---